 “Yes, I’m ambidextrous.”

-- “Sometimes I like to go out and make friends and sometimes I’d like to stay at home alone and be quiet.”
+- “I’m an extroverted introvert – sometimes I like to go out and make friends but I also like to stay at home alone and be quiet.”

 - umfahren – (say : umFAAAHren)

-So when you see green… it is NOT stressed, when you see blue… then it is.
-The rhythm and feel is really pretty different and you train a bit and get a feel for it.
-A great approach is to over-exaggerate … do it as extreme as you can and even if you think it is ridiculous… it probably is just perfect.
-I am not kidding.
-Trust me.
-Be extreme.
-Here is how it would be as just a rhythm.
+The rhythm and feel is really pretty different and umfahren is actually a great verb to practice with and get a feel for it.
+If you struggle, a good approach is to over-exaggerate … do the stresses as extreme as you can and if you think it is ridiculously strong… it probably is just perfect.
+One is baBAMMMM and the other is BAMMMbam… it’s really pretty different.

 - Ich umfahre den Zaun.